maxwellflitton/dockpack/README.md

 every major cloud provider and CI/CD tool, and has caching and version control built-in, you can use Dockpack to package and distribute private code libraries of any language.
 You can also combine multiple projects and tools in different language into a single Docker image for distribution.
-I've personally used this tool todistribute private Rust code libraries, trained ML models, and private python packages.
+I've personally used this tool to distribute private Rust code libraries, trained ML models, and private python packages.
 I've also used it to bundle multiple tools and scripts together to setup a build package for servers.